-JTA ranked Jennifer @jennhanin as #38 on their 100 Most Influential Jewish Twitter Users for 2010, and #10 in the category of Politics and Policy.
+JTA ranked Jen @jennhanin as #38 on their 100 Most Influential Jewish Twitter Users for 2010, and #10 in the category of Politics and Policy.
 She also won Shorty Awards in the categories of Religion and Judaism in 2009.

-Jennifer has appeared on television and radio to discuss her books and blog posts, and her blog has generated interest from every continent except Antarctica.
+Jen has appeared on television and radio to discuss her books and blog posts, and her blog has generated interest from every continent except Antarctica.
 Editors have translated her work into Dutch, Russian, Portuguese, Chinese, Spanish, French and Arabic.
-The International Business Times cited Jennifer’s blog post, Iran Won an Oscar but Keeps Losing Public Opinion Elsewhere, detailing the Iranian reaction over its filmmaker’s 2012 Oscar win.
+The International Business Times cited Jen’s blog post, Iran Won an Oscar but Keeps Losing Public Opinion Elsewhere, detailing the Iranian reaction over its filmmaker’s 2012 Oscar win.